CyanSalt/roughness/docs/guide/theme.md

 ## Colors

 In dark and light mode, in addition to the foreground and background colors, the theme colors are also different.
-In light mode, the colors are rendered in a *pen-style*; in dark mode, they are rendered in a *chalk-style*.
+The built-in color themes use [One Light](https://github.com/atom/atom/tree/master/packages/one-light-syntax) and [One Dark](https://github.com/atom/atom/tree/master/packages/one-dark-syntax) color schemes.

 <RSpace vertical>
   <RSpace>